 Pour the mixture into popsicle molds and freeze until solid, about 6-8 hours.

+Once you remove the popsicles from the mold, you can store them in a ziploc freezer bag.
 These should keep in the freezer for up to 2 months.

 This recipe was originally posted in June 2014.
 It has been updated.